benchristel/sindarin/possessives.md

 These consonant clusters look scary, but aren't—they can simply be pronounced as if the dash weren't there:
 [.s embâr], [.s endîr], [.s engalad].

+Of course, you can avoid all that complexity by just using the definite article [.s i] when forming the possessive.
+You *will* need the mixed mutation later, though, so you might as well get a head start on it now.